Standard 5.4: Civil Rights and Equal Protection for Race, Gender, and Disability

 Helen Keller advocated for women’s suffrage, birth control, and pacifism.
 She became a socialist and a member of the Industrial Workers of the World (IWW).
 To learn more about her political views, read How I Became a Socialist (1912).

-A statute of her, based on a scene from the movie A Miracle Worker, was added to the National Statuary Hall in Washington, D.C. in 2009.
+A statue of her, based on a scene from the movie A Miracle Worker, was added to the National Statuary Hall in Washington, D.C. in 2009.
 For more information, explore the resourcesforhistoryteachers wiki page Helen Keller, Author and Political Activist and the Helen Keller Archive from the American Association for the Blind.

 Suggested Learning Activities